akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 ![Records link entity](../img/Records_display_products.png)

-In this `Products` tab, only the 20 1st products linked to a record (for the selected product attribute) are displayed.
-The total number of products linked is displayed: `XX results`.
+In this `Products` tab, only the 20 first products linked to a record (for the selected product attribute) are displayed.
+The total number of products linked is displayed ("xx results").

 If more than 20 products are linked to the record, a message is displayed after the last products:

 ![Records link entity](../img/Records_display_all.png)

 If you want to display all the products linked to a record, you just have to click on the `View all products` button, it will open the product grid with a filter on the product attribute linked and the `Kartell` value.
 Then, in the product grid, you can search and launch enrichment actions on these products.

 ::: info